World's largest phone show opens under Catalan secession cloud

 Barcelona (AFP) - The world's largest phone show opened in Barcelona Monday with a visit by King Felipe VI as tensions run high just months after Catalonia's failed bid to break from Spain.

-The king, a divisive figure in the northeastern region since he made a stern speech in October denouncing the secession attempt by Catalan leaders, toured the Mobile World Congress (MWC) accompanied by Barcelona Mayor Ada Colau and other officials.
+The king is a divisive figure in the northeastern region since he made a stern speech in October denouncing the secession attempt by Catalan leaders.

-But on Sunday evening, small pro- and anti-monarchy protests hit the Mediterranean city during an inaugural ceremony for the MWC, an annual event of high importance for Spain both financially and for its image.
+On Sunday evening, several small pro- and anti-monarchy protests hit the Mediterranean seaside city during an inaugural ceremony for the Mobile World Congress (MWC), highlighting divisions in the region over independence.

-During the ceremony, Colau and regional parliament speaker Roger Torrent, a separatist, refused to follow protocol and officially welcome the king.
+During the ceremony, Barcelona Mayor Ada Colau and regional parliament speaker Roger Torrent, a separatist, refused to follow protocol and officially welcome the king.

-On her Facebook page, Colau -- who is not a separatist -- said she did not welcome the king because of his October speech, which came just days after a banned independence referendum was marred by police violence.
+On her Facebook page, Colau -- who is not a separatist -- said it was due to his October speech denouncing Catalonia's bid to break from Spain, just days after a banned independence referendum was marred by police violence.

 The failed bid to break from Spain brought huge uncertainty to the northeastern region, with more than 3,000 companies moving their legal headquarters out of Catalonia.